simonmichael/hledger_site/src/index.md

 I have been building and relying on this project continuously since 2007, funded mostly by unrelated consulting work.
 I hope you too will find it useful in transforming your relationship with time and money.

-hledger is a gift, but once you have achieved some success with it, you may wish to become one of the generous **[sponsors](sponsor.html)** helping to sustain this project and my or other devs' work on it.
+hledger is a gift.
+Once you have achieved some success with it, you might want to become one of the generous **[sponsors](sponsor.html)** helping to sustain this project and my (or other devs') work on it.
 My family thanks you!

 <a name="help"></a>